History of the Royal Marines: Origin

-In 1698, the Marine establishment was reformed: the two existing regiments were reformed into a single one under the command of Thomas Brudenell, while the foot regiments of William Seymour, Edward Dutton Colt, and Harry Mordaunt were converted into Marine regiments.
+In 1698, the English Army's marines were reformed: the two existing regiments were merged into a single one under the command of Thomas Brudenell, while the regular regiments of William Seymour, Edward Dutton Colt and Harry Mordaunt were converted into marines.
 These regiments were disbanded in 1699.

-In 1702, six Regiments of Marines and six Sea Service Regiments of Foot were formed for the War of the Spanish Succession.
-When on land, the Marines were commanded by Brigadier-General Seymour, also Colonel of the 4th Foot.
-Their most significant achievement was the capture of the mole during the assault on Gibraltar (sailors of the Royal Navy captured the Rock itself) and the subsequent defence of the fortress alongside the Dutch Marines in 1704.
-After the 1713 Treaty of Utrecht, three of these were redesignated as line infantry, becoming the 30th, 31st and 32nd Foot.
+In 1702, six marine regiments and six sea service regiments of foot were raised following the outbreak of the War of the Spanish Succession.
+When on land, the marines were commanded by Seymour.
+Their most significant achievement was participating in the capture of Gibraltar in 1704 and resisting the subsequent twelfth siege of Gibraltar alongside Dutch marines from 1704 to 1705.
+Following the 1713 Peace of Utrecht, three of these regiments were redesignated as line infantry, becoming the 30th, 31st and 32nd Regiments of Foot.